ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 # Hybrid Integration on IBM Cloud Private Deployment
 In this section we are presenting how *Hybrid integration solution implementation* is deployed to IBM Cloud Private.
 We address different configurations as business and operation requirements may differ per data center and even per business applications.
-Each configuration describe how some of the components of the solution may be deployed to ICP or kept on-premise servers.
+Each configuration describes how some of the components of the solution may be deployed to ICP or kept on-premise servers.

 Updated 05/03/2018